-Last updated 7 October 2021.
+Last updated 16 May 2022.
 Here is some useful information to help you plan how to reach Leeds and how to travel to your accommodation once you have arrived in the UK.

 When you plan the details of your journey and travel connections remember to allow time for any delays and queues at immigration control.

 When you enter the UK do not use the electronic ePassport gates, as you will not receive the correct immigration stamps if you enter via this method.
 Instead, make sure you speak to an immigration official to avoid any problems.

 Before you leave home

-Before leaving home you should:
+Before leaving home make sure you:

 - Know the arrangements for collecting your accommodation key.